wwake/EGTest/README.md

 Example:
 ```
-EG(input: "abcd", output: 4, message: "length > 0")
+EG("abcd", expect: 4, "length > 0")
 ```

-The input and output types are generic; you can use tuples to work with more than one value.
+The input and expected types are generic; you can use tuples to work with more than one value.

 The message is optional.

 There are implicit file and line arguments that tie assertions to the line where the `EG` constructor is called.

+**`msg()`** - provides the message from the EG struct, prefixed by its line number.

 ## XCTestCase Extensions
 **`eg()`** - lets you create examples with the lower-case name eg. Takes the same arguments as the `EG` struct.